 Use reasonable probability and severity scales

 I am glad to see a clear trend of tightening down the probability and severity scales during the risk evaluations.
 From previously having used up to 10 steps, the current trend tends towards five to six steps or less.
-People simply have a very hard time to judge whether a probability should be six or seven on a 1-10 scale and spend too much time pondering such questions.
-The option range is simply too large to be effective!
+People simply have a very hard time judging whether a probability should be six or seven on a 1-10 scale and spend too much time pondering such questions.
+The range of options is simply too large to be effective!

 Make use of existing mitigations